zense-dev/policy_hackathon/README.md

 4. Go to application/config/database.php
 5. Change the database information there

+###How to Contribute
+Go to "application" folder.
+There are 3 relevant folders in there -> models,views & controllers
+These 3 folders contain all the relevant codes related to the portal.

 #### Contact

 In case you need any help with this then do contact